tikaros/tikaros/README.md

 ![github stats](https://github-readme-stats.vercel.app/api?username=tikaros&custom_title=My+GitHub+stats&show_icons=true&theme=dark&hide_border=true&count_private=true&text_color=ffffdf)

 ## ℹ️ Check out my life project ...
-## Illenium Client
+## Illenium
-> Illenium is a Minecraft PvP client that supports versions from 1.8.9 to the latest
+> Illenium is a one-man software development company.
+Diverse, new and interested in every field.
 ### [Discord server](https://discord.illenium.cc)
 - There you can communicate with the rest of the community
 ### [Website](https://illenium.cc)
-- There you can download Illenium and learn more about my project
+- There you will find an overview of Illenium's projects.
+Have a look around!